 |Do you know, limited time sale offers are there only to take advantage of a basic human weakness of impulse buying?|

 Step 3: Review the product or service, if you want to buy an item called ‘XYZ’, Google it with “XYZ rip off”, “Why XYZ is bad”, “useless XYZ”, “complaints about XYZ” etc. read and understand the results, after completing this step, if you still want to buy it, go to Step 4.

-Step 4: Search online for similar priced item, check if you need those more the items you wanted to buy.
+Step 4: Search online for a similarly priced item, check if you need those more the items you wanted to buy.
 Give yourself a bit more time to think.
 If you still want to buy go to step 5.

-Step 5: If possible to buy from store and not online, go for store that has good return policy.
+Step 5: If possible to buy from a store and not online, go to the store that has good return policy.
 Try for few days, do you want to keep it with you?
 If not, go to step 6.

 |Do make a self-rule to buy all impulse buying using cash.
 If buying online, always pay with debit card.|

 Step 6: Return and take your money back, wonderful you did a good job!

 But, my question is, why should we let these emotions develop?

 There are many techniques that can have you stay away from those impulses.
 I am listing few of them

 1. Stay Away from retails shops and visiting malls just to pass time.
 Malls and shops are there to attract you in to buying things from them, stay away, stay rich.